danilmv/Movies/readme.md

 [movies.apk from lesson7](apks/app-debug-7.apk)

 ## Lesson8: Room and SharedPreferences
-app changes: room added - all data is saved locally; list sort view is saved in SharedPreferences
+app changes: room added - all data is saved locally; list view sort state is saved in SharedPreferences

 [movies.apk from lesson8](apks/app-debug-8.apk)